Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Are you an expert?
 Apply to contribute here.

-- The Asics MetroLyte II strays a bit far from the design of the original MetroLyte.
+- The Asics MetroLyte II is a pair of lightweight walking trainers.
+In terms of construction, it strays a bit far from the original MetroLyte.
 Some of the major changes include the build of the upper.
-Though it still sports a seamless construction, the MetroLyte II ditched the bootie style for a tongue that allowed the mouth to open wider for easy on-off action.
-The lacing system has been retained.
+Though it still sports a seamless design, the MetroLyte II ditched the bootie style for a tongue that allowed the mouth to open wider for easy on-off action.

 - The sole unit of the MetroLyte II is visibly thicker than the previous iteration.
 The rubber pods on the outsole of the older model have also been left out.
 However, the two trainers use the same insole, the ComforDry sockliner which has moisture-wicking properties and provides excellent underfoot cushioning.